 We love interacting and spending time with our cats whether through petting, holding, playing or training, but what happens when our cat isn’t in the mood, defensive or in pain, and bites us?
-In this article, we’ll explore the answers to the question “why does my cat bite me?” to better understand why cats bite and what to do when biting happens.
+In this article, we’ll explore the answers to the question “why does my cat bite me for no reason?” to better understand why cats bite and what to do when biting happens.

 ‘Aggression’ is serious and may lead to injury to people, and other pets, moreover zoonosis can transmit from cats to people through aggressive acts.

 Understanding the cat’s normal social behaviour, communication, facial expressions and feline emotions can prevent hostile behaviour towards carers.

 Let’s explore why cats bite humans and how to tell if your cat gives you ‘love bites’ or nips due to frustration or discomfort.

 Aggressive responses are related to innate behaviour of cats and a normal part of predation, play and social conflict which are all essential for survival of a territorial, independent, solitary hunter.

 Aggression isn’t a temperament trait or a diagnosis, it’s a consequence of an emotional state.